-CGMS-52-JMA-WP-01 5 June 2024 Prepared by: Japan Meteorological Agency Agenda Item 3 Discussed at Plenary
+CGMS-53-JMA-WP-09 5 June 2025 Prepared by: Japan Meteorological Agency Agenda Item 3 Discussed at Plenary

-Subject JMA UPDATES SINCE CGMS-51 AND REPORT ON THE MEDIUM TO LONG-TERM FUTURE PLANS ON EARTH OBSERVATION

-In response to CGMS action/recommendation

-HLPP reference

-Executive Summary The Japan Meteorological Agency (JMA) operates two geostationary meteorological satellites, Himawari-8 and -9, equipped with Advanced Himawari Imager (AHI).
+Subject JMA UPDATES SINCE CGMS-52 AND REPORT ON THE MEDIUM TO LONG-TERM FUTURE PLANS ON EARTH OBSERVATION In response to CGMS action/recommendation HLPP reference Executive Summary The Japan Meteorological Agency (JMA) operates two geostationary meteorological satellites, Himawari-8 and -9, equipped with Advanced Himawari Imager (AHI).
 JMA conducted the operational satellite switchover from Himawari-8 (in operation since July 2015) to Himawari-9 in December 2022 for scheduled operation until FY 2029.
-JMA also provided parallel distribution of experimental Himawari-9 products and observation data for several months as an alternative approach before the switchover for user readiness (non-operational purposes).
 JMA contracted manufacturing of the follow-on satellite Himawari-10 in March 2023, with initiation of operation scheduled for FY 2029.
-Himawari-10 is scheduled to carry a visible/infrared imager as well as an infrared sounder and the high energy electron sensor, and high and very high energy proton sensor.
+Himawari-10 is scheduled to carry a visible/infrared imager as well as an infrared sounder and a high energy electron sensor, and high and very high energy proton sensor.
+JMA is considering Himawari-10 imager and sounder data formats and a plan for transition from Himawari-9 to Himawari-10.
 Action/Recommendation proposed None